An Historically Accurate Political Noir Thriller

 When a young Mexican man fleeing American Nazis determined to remove Mexicans and Jews from America crashes through his door, a grizzled Spanish-American War veteran must decide — in the time it takes to open or close that door — whether to grant the asylum his country just denied a ship full of Jewish refugees.

-BOYLE HEIGHTS 1939 is an historical fiction feature film.
-Brilliantly using fictional characters to involve facts about NAZIs in America and their Silver Shirt vigilantes before World War II — which reflects the experience of I.C.E. raids in America today — helps patriotic Americans deal with the collective trauma being experienced while enduring the violent I.C.E. raids in Blue cities.
+BOYLE HEIGHTS 1939 is a powerful and emotional historical fiction story, a Political Noir story for today.
+Brilliantly using fictional characters to involve facts about NAZIs in America and their Silver Shirt vigilantes before World War II — which reflects the experience of I.C.E. raids in America today — helps Americans deal with the collective trauma and sense of powerlessness being experienced while enduring the violent I.C.E. raids in Blue cities.

-THE STORY: 20-year-old Mexican Juan Ignacio Herrera Martínez, working to send money to his widowed mother and younger siblings in Jalisco MX, was chased by the Silver Shirt surge into Boyle Heights.
+THE STORY: 20-year-old Mexican Juan Ignacio Herrera Martínez, working to send money to his widowed mother and younger siblings in Jalisco MX, was chased by the Silver Shirt vigilantes during their surge into Boyle Heights.
 Terrified and desperate, he dives into an unlocked door to hide.
-It is the dingy small one-room apartment of 65-year-old Michael Scott Whitney, a white man, a veteran of the Spanish American War.
+It is the dingy small one-room apartment of 65-year-old Michael Scott Whitney, a white man, widower, and a veteran of the Spanish American War.

 He chooses to protect Juan.

-The two spend the few days of the NAZI surge together in the cramped apartment, bonding ... which is very unusual for a time when Mexicans and whites never mixed.
+The two spend the few days of the NAZI surge together in the that cramped apartment, bonding ... which is very unusual for a time when Mexicans and whites did not mix.

 Originally, Michael sits watch, protecting Juan.